boydvoid/vs-org/README.md

 ## Extension Settings

-**IMPORTANT:** make sure you set `files.insertFinalNewline": true` in the settings, formatting will break if it's not set.
+**IMPORTANT:** make sure you set `files.insertFinalNewline": true` in the settings, formatting will break if it's not set (working on a fix).

 ## Known Issues